By Laura Kemp • 30 November 2021 • 15:10

-Passengers were forced to sleep in a “freezing” airport after easyJet cancelled their flight.
+Over 150 people forced to sleep in "freezing" airport after easyJet cancelled flight. image: Wikipedia

 A mum-of-three and 155 other passengers were left “fuming” after they were forced to sleep in a “freezing” airport due to a cancelled easyJet flight.